8 Ways to Label your Quilts – and why you should!

 Photo: Scrap Fabric Love

-On the binding.
-Since writing this post originally I have experimented with putting a machine embroidered label on my quilt binding.
-It was kind of hard to get it to sit straight but I think I still like it.
+1) Machine embroidered label on my quilt binding.
+It was hard to get it to sit straight, but I still like it.

 I just machine embroidered on a scrap strip of binding (already folded) and then joined it to the rest of the binding for the quilt.